MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/data-opt-out.md

 ms.author: mamaylya
 ms.date: 11/08/2021
 ms.topic: article
-title: Microsoft Dataverse data opt out for Dynamics 365 Guides ms.reviewer: v-brycho
+title: Opt out of storing Dynamics 365 Guides usage data in Microsoft Dataverse ms.reviewer: v-brycho
 ---

-# Opt out of storing Dynamics 365 Guides operations data in Microsoft Dataverse
+# Opt out of storing Dynamics 365 Guides usage data in Microsoft Dataverse

 Dynamics 365 Guides apps enable teams to capture usage statistics and detailed time-tracking information.
-This data is used to provide metrics for operator performance and help you identify opportunities for process optimization.
+This data is used to provide metrics for operator and author performance and help you identify opportunities for process optimization.
 Administrators can turn off data collection for specific users if they like.

-To do this:
+## Opt out of storing usage data

 1. Go to powerapps.microsoft.com and sign in with your admin account.